HETDEX/hetdex_api/docs/cookbook/api-notebooks/01-Accessing_the_Survey_Class/01-Accessing_the_Survey_Class.rst

 The survey HDF5 file is a master look up table for each observation made by VIRUS for HETDEX.
 It can be accessed directly through the HDF5 survey file, or through the Survey class API.
-The Survey class includes information for each three dither set HETDEX observation in HDR1.
+The Survey class includes information for each three dither set HETDEX observation in an HDR.
 It includes both science and calibration shots.
 Any quantity related to an individual dither is provided in an array of length three.
 Fundamental properties of a shot and quality assessment values for seeing (fwhm),